bethiswathi/RISC-V-Reference-SOC-Tape-Out-Program-VSD/Week 2/README.md

 - Practice HDL coding and SoC verification

 It serves as a stepping stone to more complex SoC designs by breaking down concepts into manageable parts.

+## Components of BabySoc
+- Initialization and Clock Generation using **PLL**: Generates high frequency, stable clock signals from a low-frequency input (eg: crystal oscillator).
+Initialization begins with Power-on-Reset to set the SoC to a known state.The clock generation process includes **reference clock** as input to PLL.
+PLL locks to the input frequency and multiplies it to the desired level.
+Clock is distributed to CPU, memory and peripherals. **Clock gating** is used to disable unused clocks and save power.
+- Data Processing in **RVMYTH**: Acts as data processor using register r17 to hold the values for output.
+It updagtes r17 in a loop to create a continuous data stream.
+- Analog signal generation via **DAC**: The DAC converts these digital values from r17 into an analog signal, saved in a file called OUT.
+This analog output can be sent to devices like **TVs or phones** to produce **sound or video**, demonstrating real world multimedia interfacing.